SMByC/StackComposed/docs/how_to_use.md

     - example: -ot float64

 - `-start` DATE (optional)
-    - filter the images with the start date DATE, can be used alone or in combination with -end argument, required extra metadata [\[2\]](#extra-metadata)
+    - filter the images with the start date DATE, can be used alone or in combination with -end argument, required filename as metadata [\[2\]](#extra-metadata)
     - format: YYYY-MM-DD
     - example: -start 2016-06-01

 - `-end` DATE (optional)
-    - filter the images with the end date DATE, can be used alone or in combination with -start argument, required extra metadata [\[2\]](#extra-metadata)
+    - filter the images with the end date DATE, can be used alone or in combination with -start argument, required filename as metadata [\[2\]](#extra-metadata)
     - format: YYYY-MM-DD
     - example: -end 2016-12-31